 What is a Cultural District?

-A cultural district, as defined by the Massachusetts Cultural Council (MCC), is a downtown area with a concentration of cultural facilities, activities and assets.
+A cultural district, as defined by the Massachusetts Cultural Council (MCC), is a downtown area with a concentration of cultural and art facilities, activities and local businesses assets.
 It is walkable, easily identifiable to visitors and residents and serves as a magnet for artistic and economic activity.
+It serves a diverse and inclusive set of programs to meet the needs of everyone within our community and visitors to our District.

 The Plymouth Bay Cultural District was named the 27th Cultural District in the Commonwealth on November 19, 2014.
 As host to 123 originating cultural assets, it is the largest in the Commonwealth.